multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 # This is a draft

 ##
-I have been recently very busy with the 100 days of Swift and I am sometimes looking for old content.
-There is no index on the website and after doing a few projects you start to wonder, where did I see that so and so API..
+I have been recently very much enjoying the 100 days of Swift by Paul Hudson.
+The only thing I am missing is sometimes when I am looking for old content.
+There is no index on the website and after a certain number of projects under your belt you feel the need to revisit some of the staff.
+Where was that petition API again ?

 This is the missing index for the 100 days of Swift!

 ## Days 1 - 12

 Basic Swift learning!
+All what you need to know about optionals and closures etc.
-See my other post here as well
+See my other post with more details here as well

 <hr>